Life in Pieces: Home media

 20th Century Fox Home Entertainment released region-free, MOD versions of the first two seasons on Amazon on May 22, 2018.
 This was followed by the third season on June 12, 2018 and the fourth on July 9, 2019.

 Reception

+Critical response

-The first season on review aggregator website Rotten Tomatoes reports a 62% approval rating with an average rating of 6.58/10 based on 39 reviews.
+The review aggregator website Rotten Tomatoes reports a 62% approval rating for the first season, with an average rating of 6.58/10 and based on 39 reviews.
 The website's consensus reads "Life in Pieces strong cast delivers funny, offbeat stories even if they're not always relatable".
-On Metacritic, the series holds a score of 64 out of 100 based on 24 reviews, indicating "generally favorable reviews."
+On Metacritic, the season holds a score of 64 out of 100 based on 24 reviews, indicating "generally favorable reviews".